 Pediatric New Patient examination, radiographs, routine cleaning, fluoride

 - Specialty Care Clinic $303

 For specific procedure costs, please call our Patient Account Specialists for a fee estimate at 503-418-4333.

-OHSU accepts most dental insurance plans, including Oregon State Medicaid, Oregon Health Plan including OPS (Moda), Capital Dental Care, Family Dental Care, Open Card, and Washington State Medicaid/Apple Health.
-For private insurance, contact your insurance company to ensure OHSU is in the provider network for your coverage, or call our dental clinics for more information.
+OHSU accepts most dental insurance plans, including Oregon Health Plan (ODS, Capital Dental Care, Open Card), Washington State Apple Health.
+For private insurance, contact your insurance company to see what your coverage would be when services are performed.

 OHSU accepts cash, credit cards as well as CareCredit prepaid cards.
 Additional Billing and Insurance information.

 OHSU South Waterfront Dental Clinic

 Portland, OR 97201

 Main Line: (503) 418-4334

 Pediatric Dentistry is on the 11th Floor of Skourtes Tower